 In 2010, Fairfax County began negotiations for a public-private partnership with The Alexander Company & Elm Street Development for the adaptive re-use of the old Lorton Reformatory, located in Lorton, Virginia.
 This 80-acre complex, which is listed on the National Registry of Historic Places, is undergoing a redevelopment into a vibrant urban village.
-The master plan includes 165 apartments located in the historically preserved prison dorms, known as Liberty Crest Apartments, which are comprised of both market rate and affordable dwelling units, as well as 157 townhouses, 24 single-family homes, and more than 110,000 square feet of shops, restaurants and offices.
+The master plan includes 165 apartments located in the historically preserved prison dorms known as Liberty Crest Apartments, which are comprised of both market rate and affordable dwelling units.
+Additionally, 157 townhouses, 24 single-family homes, and more than 110,000 square feet of shops, restaurants and offices round out this project.

 Funding for the recently completed Liberty Crest Apartments included VHDA LIHTC 4% Tax Credits, historic tax credits, VHDA tax-exempt bond financing, and a long term land lease with Fairfax County.
 The multi-family rental units serve residents with a diversity of income levels: 26 percent of units are reserved for households earning 50 percent of the area median income; 24 percent are for households earning 120 percent of AMI; and 50 percent have no income restrictions.